-- Advise individual contribution amounts for each member;
+- Advise us of individual contribution amounts for each member

-- Use our template to advise us of allocation details.
+- Use our template to advise us of contribution allocation details

-Employer Access also allows you to pay employees who are with other super funds through the Super Clearing House (see below).
+Employer Access also allows you to pay employees who are with other super funds through the Super Clearing House.

-This clearing house allows you to pay your super once, no matter which super fund your employee’s are with.
+Our superannuation clearing house allows you to pay your super once, no matter which super fund your employee’s are with.
 There are no costs associated with this service.

 Read the Clearing House PDS for more information on Super Clearing House Online.